tomsquest/tomsquest.github.io/_posts/2011-05-13-better-autocompletes-with-fuzzy-matching.md

 ### Backend

-Even simpler, the backend is a simple get method which respond with JSON :
+Even simpler, the backend is a simple get method that responds with JSON :

 ```ruby
 get "/countries" do